 We join the three datasets to the hydrographic framework by snapping each field assessment to the nearest reach.
-Despite it’s high resolution, the NHD-HR does not contain every stream in CONUS and many of the field sites are not expected to be associated with a reach.
+Despite its high resolution, the NHD-HR does not contain every stream in CONUS and many of the field sites are not expected to be associated with a reach.
 In general, classification performance should decrease as the snapping threshold increases because streams will be assigned to the wrong rivers.
 So, we test the sensitivity of the classification accuracy to this threshold.
 First, we re-project all data using the Universal Transverse Mercator (UTM) projection system to ensure snapping distances are regionally accurate.
 Then, we test a range of snapping thresholds from 5m to 50m as a sensitivity test.
 Additional sensitivity tests and discussion are performed in Section 3.3.
 Ultimately, we settle on a threshold of 10m.
 This threshold also allows a direct comparison against the only existing ephemeral classification model (14), built using 10m gridded flow accumulation data.

 After snapping, we assign the most frequently occurring field assessment along the reach as its ‘true assessment of ephemerality’.
 If there is a tie between frequency of occurrence (meaning there is no consensus on whether the reach is ephemeral or non-ephemeral), we remove those points from the dataset.
 Ultimately, we have 7,207 field assessments of reach ephemerality to validate our model.
 Fig S2b maps the distribution of regional validation sample sizes.